lokmanm/luckydash/README.md

 ## Getting Started

 In order to use the dashboard, simply clone the project to your local machine.

+## Making Changes

+Under the css folder you have the main file style.css where you can edit the colors at the :root.

 ## Acknowledgments